 When an ME is split, essentially two separate E-MEM systems are created.
 The primary partition is always associated with its own E-MEM level.
-The secondary partition can be associated with E-MEM levels in various ways.
+The secondary partition is part of the PART Level and becomes enabled when the ME is placed into Split Mode.
 These settings affect how each split ME's Local E-MEM Module and how the Master E-MEM Module is used to enact E-MEM control of the MEs.